Matthew 5:3-12 · Matthew · Updated April 25, 2026

 Summary

 In this passage, Jesus lists a series of statements, each beginning with "Blessed are," followed by a description of people who embody certain virtues or circumstances.
-He declares that the poor in spirit are blessed because theirs is the kingdom of heaven (5:3).
+He states that the poor in spirit are blessed because theirs is the kingdom of heaven (5:3).
 Those who mourn will be comforted (5:4), and the meek will inherit the earth (5:5).
 He continues by stating that those who hunger and thirst for righteousness will be filled (5:6), the merciful will receive mercy (5:7), and the pure in heart will see God (5:8).
-Peacemakers will be called the children of God (5:9), and those persecuted for righteousness' sake will again have the kingdom of heaven (5:10).
+Peacemakers will be called the children of God (5:9), and those persecuted for righteousness' sake will again have the kingdom of Heaven (5:10).
 Jesus concludes by blessing those who face persecution and false accusations for his sake, encouraging them to rejoice because their reward in heaven will be great (5:11-12).

 Chiastic structure